The week started out really well.

 The presentation was to the senior management of the new client company and I was going to propose a long-term, intense course of action that in my heart I believe will be of enormous benefit to their organization.
 The reward to me will be to engage in doing work I truly enjoy.

-I felt strong, confident and happy as I entered their newly renovated, beautifully appointed boardroom and took off my jacket to place it on the back of a chair.
+I felt strong, confident and happy as I entered their newly renovated, beautifully appointed board and took off my jacket to place it on the back of a chair.

 The jacket felt lighter than usual and I gingerly placed a hand in each pocket in search of my wallet.